lydiaPenglish/STRIPS2veg/README.md

 #### Summary of Package Contents

-This package currently 5 dataframes:
+This package currently contains 5 datasets:

 1.  `all_site_info` contains general information about each site visited throughout the study period.